fernandotsda/HorusDocs/README.md

 **Since version 1.4.7, the Horus System is able to send information to different systems or routes.
 Based on the Webhook concept, Horus NMS sends equipments alarm notification data for those who have subscribed to receive**

-**As Webhooks can be treated more as a concept than a functionality, in this documentation we will explain how users can receive Webhooks notifications from Horus Server**
+**In this documentation we will explain how users can receive Webhooks notifications from Horus Server**

 ### First case